 What’s Wrong with Other Tracking Techniques

-The keyword-level call tracking technique we use is the best in the industry.Some call tracking companies use a dedicated landing page for call tracking.
+The visitor-level call tracking technique we use is the best in the industry.Some call tracking companies use a dedicated landing page for call tracking.
 In this method, people are taken from your PPC or organic link to a specific web page, and that web page has the special phone number on it.
 When people call that number, you know they’re coming from the specific search.
 But in order to know what keywords the visitor used in the search, you really do need a separate phone number for each keyword you want to track.
 And if a visitor decides to browse your site some more, they may be shown a different number, ruining your data.

 Instead of a unique phone number, some tracking techniques assign users a unique code and then train their inbound sales department to ask for the code.
 Not only is this extra training you have to give your employees, but you have to hope they remember to do it right.
 Plus, asking for codes has the potential to disrupt the sales process and cost you customer goodwill.